shunhiguchi/isochrone-map/README.md

 Project under construction.

 A desktop app to produce an isochrone map, implemented in Java with Dijkstra's shortest path algorithm using priority queues.
 An isochrone map like a travel time map shows us how far we can reach within a certain period.
-Such map is extremely handy when trying to decide where to live.
+Such map is extremely handy when trying to decide where to live in a new city.
 In the infrastucture planning industry, it is useful for transit and active transportation planning because it demonstrates how accessibl or convenient the transportation network is.

 ## Features